Connecting Cities to a Smarter Future

 Cities can also make their urban infrastructure smarter, Ly suggests, by investing in “smart (utility) pole” technology.
-Smart poles typically integrate intelligent LED lighting systems, Wi-Fi communications devices, video monitoring cameras, and even battery systems that can serve as electric vehicle (EV) charging stations.
-Smart poles can also be networked into a micro-grid to provide power for critical municipal infrastructure in the event of power outages
+Smart poles typically integrate intelligent LED lighting systems, Wi-Fi communications devices, video monitoring cameras, and even battery systems that can provide electric vehicle (EV) charging infrastructure.
+Smart poles can also be networked into a micro-grid to provide power for smart city infrastructure in the event of power outages

 “Most modern cities already have powered light poles,” he notes.
 “With the addition of smart power management and wireless communications technologies, those poles can talk to each other, creating a network that can stream and analyze video footage, or manage local IoT devices such as water meters, electric meters, valves or sensors.”

 Still, Ly admits, there are very real challenges, both physical and philosophical, to creating smart cities.
-For one thing, smart networks need power, a requirement usually fulfilled by municipal power systems, or, in remote locations, by renewable power such as wind and solar energy.
-And, like cellular towers, smart network nodes need to meet a community’s aesthetic requirements.
+For one thing, smart networks need power, a requirement usually fulfilled by municipal power systems, or, in remote locations, by renewable energy such as wind or solar.
+Smart network nodes, like cell towers, also need to meet a community's aesthetic requirements.

-Some cities are also concerned that the large amounts of data collected by smart networks could be hacked, stolen or manipulated, potentially violating the privacy of local citizens or causing municipal functions to grind to a halt.
+Some cities are also concerned that the large amounts of data collected by smart city infrastructure could be hacked, stolen or manipulated, potentially violating the privacy of local citizens or causing municipal functions to grind to a halt.

 “With most Iveda clients, we develop the network and provide basic health monitoring of that network,” Ly emphasizes.
 “Our customers own the software that collects, manages and controls their data.
 We do not collect, store or analyze any data, unless our customer specifically asks for that service.”

-He believes that Iveda’s customers are not focused primarily on privacy issues but rather on using smart technology to address real-world concerns such as transportation scheduling, security breaches or tracking of municipal assets.
+He believes that Iveda’s customers are not focused primarily on privacy issues but rather on using smart city infrastructure to address municipal concerns such as transportation scheduling, security breaches or tracking of city assets.